simra/StarWarsMarkov/README.md

 ### Help me
 Help me raise our child.
 Leave everything else behind while we still can.
 ANAKIN: Don't worry.
 I'm coming around on the elevator shaft open up, and cuts Anakin free.
 GENERAL GRIEVOUS: General Kenobi, you disappoint me... why haven't you paid me?
 And why did you end up deep fried.
 Personally, I?d very much agasint this Count Dooku . . every second I was in Level Three, we used to think about...
 The problem was, the more foolish... the fool who follows him?
 Han shakes his head back in a couple yards of the mesa and studies the landscape with his Uncle Owen

+### only hope
+only hope the punishment will not dispute that.
+YODA : The Autopilot is searching for Luke in a million. <b> INT.
+GOLD LEADER'S Y-WING - COCKPIT </b> OBI-WAN, BAIL, YODA, and TWO CREW MEMBERS.
+BAIL ORGANA: The end of it.
+It belongs to someone called Obi-Wan Kenobi.
+Owen is negotiating with the fantastic cries of unimaginable creatures.
+Han, Luke and Leia) Get on with it ...
+I don't pick up the stairs.
+Luke stands up and gives one last big suck and heads down toward the sky to Leia, who has leaped fifteen feet straight up and bows quickly.
+A twelve-foot hologram

 ### shoots at
 shoots at him for a more civilized time.
 For over a dune sea, kicking up dust.
 His Pod shakes violently as he keeps trying to get away from OBI-WAN.
 The CHANCELLOR and his entourage approach MACE.
 MACE WlNDU: Chancellor Palpatine, what a welcome one.
 I promise, Your Majesty, our only, chance.
 AMIDALA : I'm the youngest Queen ever elected, but now that she is and what has happened.
 ZAM takes out his pocket comlink. <b> OBI-WAN (V.O.) </b> Come on!
 The troops in the foliage. <b> HAN </b>What, Chewie?
 What?
 Chewie!
 The Wookiee shrugs and pulls the cable drops away. <b>INT.
 MILLENNIUM